-- Note 4 Extension options and incremental borrowing rate in relation to leases - Note 6 Goodwill on consolidation - Note 26.4 Measurement of expected credit loss ("ECL")

-2. SIGNIFICANT ACCOUNTING POLICIES
+- Note 4 Extension options and incremental borrowing rate in relation to leases - Note 5 Impairment of investments in subsidiaries - Note 6 Goodwill on consolidation - Note 26.4 Measurement of expected credit loss ("ECL") 2.
+SIGNIFICANT ACCOUNTING POLICIES

 The accounting policies set out below have been applied consistently to the periods presented in these financial statements and have been applied consistently by Group entities, unless otherwise stated.